scccdean/web130/README.md

 web130
 ======

+# This is a fork of the class repo

 ## Syllabus and assignments
 The syllabus is on [Canvas] (http://tiny.cc/web130).
 We will be using [Canvas] (http://tiny.cc/web130) for the for grading and assignments.